serverlessworkflow/specification/specification.md

 and the methods on those services that can be invoked.

 Let's look at an example of invoking a service method using RPC.
-For this example let's say we have the following gRP prototocol buffer definition in a myuserservice.proto file:
+For this example let's say we have the following gRP protocol buffer definition in a myuserservice.proto file:

 ```text
 service UserService {